selhorn/oreilly-github-demo/docs/perms.md

       {"username":"custom-admin","password":"J#\"?}$YDgb8c=L>>P8#FzmS$WB9EYzx3<"}
       ```
   - IAM Role<br>
   The IAM Role is used to create Instance Profile.
-The instance profile allows the auto scaled BIG-IP instances to access / update the S3 Bucket, query the Auto Scale Group, and upload metrics to Cloudwatch.
+The instance profile allows the auto scaled BIG-IP VE instances to access / update the S3 Bucket, query the Auto Scale Group, and upload metrics to Cloudwatch.

   - SNS Topic<br>
   The SNS topic is used to notify the admin via email of Scale Up / Down events.
   - Cloudwatch Alarms<br>
   These alarms are used to trigger scale Up / Down events.
-  - Auto Scale Group<br>
+  - Auto Scaling Group<br>
   By default, the number of auto scaled instances is set to 1 and the Max is set to 8.
 We recommend you launch the solution with 1 instance to start.